 Let’s try another word problem!

 Students at Thomas Jefferson High School boarded the bus for a field trip that went 15mph through a 30 mile section of the city.
 The bus then stopped for lunch in a suburb before continuing on a 3 hour tour of countryside at a constant speed of 10mph.
 Finally, the bus drove 40 miles straight back to the high school.
-If the students arrived back at Thomas Jefferson High School three hours after they arrived, approximately what was the average speed for the entire field trip?
+If the trip back to Thomas Jefferson High school took two hours, approximately what was the average speed for the entire field trip?

 To find the average speed of the bus, we know we will need to find the Total Distance and the Total Time, so we can start by using another formula (Distance = Rate x Time) to help us find the pieces we’re missing for each part of the trip.